jeshernandez/PiTrac/docs/what-is-pitrac.md

 It's not a golf simulator.
 Users will likely still need to hook PiTrac up to a simulator like GsPro or E6 (both of whom do a great job with that and at price points that many people can afford).
 But who knows?
 Maybe an open source simulator is in the works somewhere?

-It's not simple to make or to use.
-Making the system currently requires some decent technical chops, including working in Linux programming environments.
+It's not simple to make and may require a bit of tuning to use.
+Making the system currently requires some decent technical chops, including working in Linux.

 ---
 *Raspberry Pi is a trademark of Raspberry Pi Ltd.  The PiTrac project is not endorsed, sponsored by or associated with Raspberry Pi or Raspberry Pi products or services.*